noborus/ov/README.md

 cat filename|ov
 ```

-Used by other commands by setting the environment variable PAGER.
+Used by other commands by setting the environment variable **PAGER**.

 ```console
 export PAGER=ov